Paramedic/EMT Training and Job FAQ

 You're in the right place.
 Check out the schools featured on this page.
 And be sure to ask for further details directly from the ones you're curious about!

-* Government of Canada, Working in Canada, website last accessed on February 18, 2014.
+* Government of Canada, Job Bank, website last visited on January 24, 2017.